Analysis | Cory Booker, a product of the suburbs, is coming to ruin the suburbs, according to Trump

 Booker said he is not surprised to see Trump adopt a racist housing philosophy, given that the president was previously sued by the federal government for trying to keep Black people out of his own properties.

 “Remember, he had a major federal lawsuit against him for that kind of systemic discrimination,” Booker said.
-“So for him to try to whip up this boogeyman that people like me are scary to try to prey upon bigotry and fear … I’m sorry, this is a very old trope that has been used by generations past and it’s just not going to work in today’s America.”
+“So for him to try to whip up this boogeyman that people like me are scary to try to prey upon bigotry and fear … I’m sorry, this is a very old trope that was used by generations past, and it’s just not going to work in today’s America.”

 Trump has consistently pushed back on efforts to make housing more accessible.
 In July, the Trump administration announced plans to revoke housing regulations that the Obama administration developed to end racial disparities in the suburbs, arguing that diversifying suburbia increases crime and lowers home values.
 Fair housing activists have criticized Trump’s decision to end the 2015 Affirmatively Furthering Fair Housing regulation, arguing that it will keep many low-income Americans and people of color from the suburban lifestyle they desire.

-Since the earliest days of the 2016 campaign, playing to the fears of White Americans about a changing country have been a fundamental campaign strategy of the president.
+Since the earliest days of the 2016 campaign, playing to the fears of White Americans about a changing country has been a fundamental campaign strategy of the president.
 Trump won suburban voters during his previous campaign, but is losing them now — and he’s hoping that will change using proven scare tactics.

 After Trump’s comments on Fox, social media users repeatedly remarked on just how nonthreatening Booker is.
-This was someone whose presidential campaign strategy seemed questionable from the start because the electorate just wasn’t in the mood for his message of optimism and unity.
+This was someone whose presidential campaign strategy seemed questionable from the start, because the electorate just wasn’t in the mood for his message of optimism and unity.

 But by making the argument that the America that so many suburbanites love could be destroyed if Biden wins, Trump seems to be banking on White voters in America’s suburbs being less than enthusiastic about living next to a Black youth who might become the next Cory Booker.